-Like you, quilting, buying fabric at local quilt shops or fabric online quilting, cutting fabric, and playing with color, brings me peace, excitement and satisfaction.
+Like you, quilting, buying fabric at local quilt shops, cutting fabric, getting a new quilt project and playing with color, brings me peace, excitement and satisfaction.

-I have designed a wide variety of patterns.
-You will find applique patterns, pieced quilt patterns, some bright and playful, some subdued, and some in between.
+I know that quilt patterns with clear and accurate instructions are important to you when you decide to make a new quilt.
+I have designed a wide variety of quilt patterns and make sure I include easy to follow instructions.
+You will find applique patterns, and pieced quilt patterns.
+Some are bright and playful, some are subtle and subdued, and some in between.
 Pick one out and make something to feed your creative soul.
-While you are browsing quilt blogs, take a moment to visit mine.
+While you are browsing quilt blogs, take a moment to visit mine,

 Yes!
-This is where you'll find Whisperlite foundation / interfacing for all your quilting creativity, along with numerous quilt patterns to inspire. keep scrolling.....
+This is where you'll find Whisperlite tracer/foundation interfacing material for all your quilting creativity, along with numerous quilt patterns to inspire. keep scrolling.....

 I believe in sharing quilting knowledge and when I developed Whisperlite, and when I design patterns, I have you in mind.
 I want to make it easy for you to create.